 WAC 173-340-600 Public notification and participation.

 (1) Purpose.
-Public participation is an integral part of Ecology’s responsibilities under chapter 70A.305 RCW, the Model Toxics Control Act.
+Public participation is an integral part of ecology’s responsibilities under chapter 70A.305 RCW, the Model Toxics Control Act.
 Ecology’s goal is to provide the public with timely information and meaningful opportunities for participation that are commensurate with each site.
 Ecology will meet this goal through a public participation program that includes:

-(a) Site-specific information on Ecology’s website;
+(a) Site-specific information on ecology’s website;

 (b) A Contaminated Site Register and, if requested, site-specific electronic alerts of changes to site information; and

-(c) For Ecology-conducted and Ecology-supervised remedial actions, early planning and development of site-specific public participation plans, public notice of proposed actions, and public meetings or hearings.
+(c) For ecology-conducted and ecology-supervised remedial actions, early planning and development of site-specific public participation plans, public notice of proposed actions, and public meetings or hearings.

 (2) Public notice.
-Whenever public notice of a proposed action is required under this chapter, Ecology will provide or require at least the following notice and opportunity to comment.
+Whenever public notice of a proposed action is required under this chapter, ecology will provide or require at least the following notice and opportunity to comment.

 (a) Notification methods.

 (i) Website.
-Ecology will make the proposed action publicly available on Ecology’s website under subsection (5) of this section;
+Ecology will make the proposed action publicly available on ecology’s website under subsection (5) of this section;

 (ii) Electronic alert.
-If requested, Ecology will alert a person electronically of the proposed action’s availability under subsection (6) of this section;
+If requested, ecology will alert a person electronically of the proposed action’s availability under subsection (6) of this section;

 (iii) Contaminated Site Register.
 Ecology will provide notice of the proposed action’s availability in the Contaminated Site Register under subsection (7) of this section.

 (iv) Persons requesting notice.
-Written notice must be sent to persons who have made a timely request of Ecology.
+Written notice must be sent to persons who have made a timely request of ecology.
 A request for notice is timely if received before or during the public comment period for the current phase of remedial action at the site.
-However, the receipt of a request for notice does not require Ecology to extend the comment period associated with the notice.
+However, the receipt of a request for notice does not require ecology to extend the comment period associated with the notice.
 Ecology may use an electronic alert under subsection (6) of this section to satisfy this requirement.

 (v) Persons residing within potentially affected vicinity.
 Written notice must be sent to persons residing within the potentially affected vicinity of the proposed action.
-The potentially affected vicinity includes all property within and contiguous to the site and any other area that Ecology determines to be directly affected by the proposed action.
+The potentially affected vicinity includes all property within and contiguous to the site and any other area that ecology determines to be directly affected by the proposed action.

 (vi) Appropriate news media.
-Written notice of the proposed action must be sent to any news media that Ecology determines to be appropriate.
+Written notice of the proposed action must be sent to any news media that ecology determines to be appropriate.
 Ecology may consider how a news medium compares with the newspaper of largest circulation in terms of: Audience reached; timeliness; adequacy in conveying the particular information in the notice; cost; or other relevant factors.

 (vii) Newspaper publication.
-If required under chapter 70A.305 RCW or by Ecology, written notice of the proposed action must be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by Ecology.
+If required under chapter 70A.305 RCW or by ecology, written notice of the proposed action must be published in the newspaper of largest circulation in the city or county of the proposed action, by one or more of the following methods: Display ad; legal notice; or any other appropriate format, as determined by ecology.

 (b) Comment opportunity.